Adding JavaScript to your WordPress pages or posts can improve functionality and user engagement.

-In this article, we’ll show you how to add JavaScript in WordPress pages or posts easily.
+In this article, we will walk you through two easy methods to implement JavaScript in your WordPress pages or posts.

 What is JavaScript?